givemepower8/Phaser3Practices/docs/COC.md

 The path planing is to choose eagle artillery side first if it is not centered, then lure out the CC troops, and one multiple target inferno tower or enemy heros if they are on the way.
 It's good enough once this plan is carried off.
 If possible, plan the path which queen can take out most of splash damage buildings like wizard tower, bomb tower, multiple target inferno tower on the way.

 Queen charge is slow as queen is fighting alone.
 Don't let the queen charge proceed for too along, one attack ends in only 3 minutes, deploy other troops sooner when partial goal is achieved.
+Before doing that, make sure the queen is not in a danger zone and won't get in danger soon as your focus need to shift to other troops.

-Once the eagle artillery is destroyed, deploy wall wrecker along with other troops or other killer squad on other sides.
+Once the eagle artillery is destroyed and queen will be safe for a while, deploy wall wrecker along with other troops or other killer squad on other sides.
 Don't deploy troops on the same side so to keep the healers stay with queen.
 If it's the bowler witch strategy, you can deploy them on the same side as bowlers are strong with healers.

 Use other killer squads for other inferno towers, use wall breaker with CC troops or stone slammer for town hall, use King or other troops to clear the outside trash buildings.